RafaelReyesCarmona/Time32/Readme.md

 please set a max timestamp of 2005949141999.
 (Thanks to rmslu for the test).

 New function is implemented to calc leap seconds.
-Info from https://www.iana.org/time-zones Version 2023c tzdb-2023c.tar.lz.
+Info from https://www.iana.org/time-zones Version 2025b tzdb-2025b.tar.lz.
 Leap seconds info
-is valid until 28th December of 2023.
-Time32 had been tested until 31th December of 16383.
+is valid until 28th December of 2025 00:00:00 UTC.

 Example sketches are updated to illustrate how similar sketch code can be used with: a Real Time Clock, internet NTP time service, GPS time data, and Serial time messages